DragonSenses/Curiosity/TypeScript/4. Functions/functions.md

 }
 ```

-By adding a type parameter Type to this function and using it in two places, we’ve created a link between the input of the function (the array) and the output (the return value).
+By adding a type parameter Type to this function and using it in two places, we've created a link between the input of the function (the array) and the output (the return value).
 Now when we call it, a more specific type comes out:

 ```ts
 // s is of type 'string'